What you can do if you’re feeling burnt out

 Talk to someone

 If you are experiencing burnout, it is important to know that you’re not alone.
 There are people you can talk to about your concerns and who can help you on the road to recovery.
 This could be a trusted friend, family member, teacher, counsellor, or another person you feel comfortable sharing your feelings with.
-You can also contact TextAboutIt:
+You can also contact TextAboutIt.

-Because burnout is a gradual process, it makes sense that recovering from burnout takes time.
+Because burnout is a gradual process, it makes sense that recovering from burnout also takes time.
 It will likely take more than a holiday or a week off work to get better.
-The amount of time it takes to recover from burnout will vary from person to person and depends on how severe their burnout is.
+The amount of time it takes to recover from burnout will vary from person to person and depends on how severe the burnout is.
 If you are experiencing burnout, it is important to seek support and develop a recovery plan that works for you.

 Feeling overwhelmed and want to talk to someone?